-This course introduces the student to the care of the well child, the child with special needs, and the child with acute and chronic healthcare needs.
+This course introduces the student to the care of the well-child, the child with special needs, and the child with acute and chronic healthcare needs.
 A strong emphasis on maintaining the dignity of the child and promoting healthy growth and development, even during illness, will be manifested.
-Students will also examine the role of the family and the importance of it to the care of the child.
-This course will provide the student an opportunity to identify the pediatric patient as being intrinsically a member of a family unit.
-In the pediatric nursing rotation, the principles and concepts of nursing care are adapted to the care of the child.
+Students will also examine the family's role and importance to the child's care.
+This course will give the student a chance to identify the pediatric patient as a family unit member.
+In the pediatric nursing rotation, the principles and concepts of nursing care are adapted to the child's care.
 The growth and development of the child is studied along with specific diseases and disorders affecting each age group - from the neonate to the adolescent.